signalfx/signalfx-agent/README.md

 for more information.

 #### AWS Elastic Container Service (ECS)
-See the [ECS directory in this repo](./deployments/ecs) that includes a sample config and task definition for the agent.
+See the [ECS directory](./deployments/ecs), which includes a sample config and task definition for the agent.

 ### Bundles